-Unfortunately, deer are persistent, and if they want in, they will usually find a way.
+Unfortunately, deer are persistent; if they want in, they will usually find a way.
 Deer are experts at finding weak points in your defense system, such as driveways, so you may need to employ more than one line of defense.

 Deer, like all mammals, use their sense of smell to target palatable food sources.
-There are dozens of commercial sprays that claim to interrupt their desire to nibble your lawn by emitting putrid scents, such as rotten egg, pepper, and garlic.
+Hundreds of commercial sprays claim to interrupt their desire to nibble your lawn by emitting putrid scents, such as rotten egg, pepper, and garlic.
 Other solutions are based on blood meal - a powder made from the blood of food stock animals after slaughter.
 It enriches the soil and is an effective deterrent against deer and a few other garden pests.
 The most significant caveat of sprays is the need to reapply often.
-The scent becomes weaker over time, and rain, dew, and other air moisture wash odor away.
-A word of warning though, large urban deer populations will eat anything, malodourous or not, if they are hungry, so your time and efforts may not leave your lawn safe without other measures.
+The scent becomes weaker over time, and rain, dew, and other air moisture wash the odor away.
+A word of warning, though, sizeable urban deer populations will eat anything, malodourous or not, if they are hungry, so your time and efforts may not leave your lawn safe without other measures.

 Along the same line as foul-smelling sprays, you can purchase predator urine online or at retail stores and leave it strategically planted around your lawn to warn deer that they may be invited to dinner as the main course.
 Chipmunks and moles also tend to shy away from the scent of wolves and coyotes.

-Spring perennials that deer dislike includes the bleeding heart, a shade-loving plant that resembles a fern; bluebell, a small, flowering bulb with tiny pink, white, or blue bell-shaped flowers.
-Crocus, a low-lying plant with clumps of purple, yellow, or white flowers; daffodil, a showy flower with yellow or white blooms; and fritillaries, a charming plant is featuring a star-shaped stem topped with bell-shaped flowers.
+The spring perennials that deer dislike includes the bleeding heart, a shade-loving plant that resembles a fern; bluebell, a small, flowering bulb with tiny pink, white, or blue bell-shaped flowers.
+Crocus, a low-lying plant with clumps of purple, yellow, or white flowers; daffodil, a showy flower with yellow or white blooms; and fritillaries, a charming plant featuring a star-shaped stem topped with bell-shaped flowers.